 All students are informed of their grade-point averages and may share this information with anyone they choose.
 In addition, students can determine their approximate percentile rank within the class by consulting the cumulative grade-point-average cutoffs posted on the University Registrar’s website.
 These vary from year to year and from class to class.
 Exact class standings are not released, with the exception of naming the valedictorian in each graduating class.
 Those students receiving their degrees in October or December will have their rank determined by the cutoffs of the previous spring’s graduating class.

-After attaining sophomore standing a student is permitted each fall or winter term to take one elective course (not a course used for the student's major or minor, or a course used to meet an FDR requirement, or a four-credit spring term course) in which the grade of Pass or Fail is given, to which no grade points are assigned.
+After attaining sophomore standing a student is permitted each fall or winter term to take one elective course (not a course used for the student’s major or minor, or a course used to meet an FDR requirement, or a three- or four-credit spring term course) in which the grade of Pass or Fail is given, to which no grade points are assigned.
 However, only 18 credits of such work may be offered toward satisfying graduation requirements.
 A student receiving an F will receive no credit toward the degree, but the F will be used in computing the term and cumulative grade-point averages.
 Except for those courses graded Pass/Fail only, no course may be repeated on a Pass/Fail basis.
 A course for which the grade of P has been received may not be repeated.
 The student must complete a Pass/Fail form and must obtain permission of the instructor in order to take a course on a Pass/Fail basis.
 Changes to or from this category are limited to the first week of a term during which the class is scheduled to meet.
 Exceptions to this last policy may only be granted by the Faculty Executive Committee upon student petition and payment of the appropriate fee.

 Continuing education students, prior to their admission as degree-seeking, are not eligible to exercise the above Pass/Fail option.